collabdotcloud/docs.collab.cloud/docs/help/using-the-support-portal.md

 Screenshots can be pasted in the description field together with the text.
 Copy/Paste works great.
 Other files can be uploaded under **_Attachments_**.

 You can also add another contact under **_Contacts_** if you want another person to receive updates in this matter.
 This person needs to be another Org Admin.

+In the field **_Impact_** you indicate how critical the downtime is for the business.
+Usually, it is measured by the number of affected users:

+- Low - one or two users affected
+- Medium - multiple users affected or a particular service/function affected
+- High - Affecting all users or preventing access to the system

+The field **_Urgency_** is a measure of the time until there is a significant impact on your business.
+For example a high impact incident may have low urgency if the impact will not affect the business until the end of the financial year.

+- Critical - impacting business now
+- High - imminent impact to business
+- Medium - will have a business impact in the near term
+- Low - will not have an impact for some time

 <img src="/assets/images/screen-shots/help/support-portal-new-incident.png" alt="New Incident" />